An exhibition at the University of Leeds demonstrated the First World War’s continuing influence on 21st century creativity.

 Its contents tell the stories of ordinary people in the trenches and on the home front.
 Some of its artefacts and possessions were donated many years after the war by ex-servicemen and their families.

-During visits to the archive over the last 10 months, Juliet has been using drawing as a means of exploring the collection and responding to the material she has found there.
+During visits to the archive over a 10-month period, Juliet used drawing as a means of exploring the collection and responding to the material she found there.

 ‘This has been an amazing opportunity to work with such material first-hand.
 I’ve enjoyed opening up the boxes and spending time reading, looking, listening and drawing,’ she said.